-According to Fall 2015 Student Travel Mode Surveys, 56% of students were driven to school in the morning and 50% of students are driven home from school in the afternoon.
-Most of Greenway's students are either within the designated walk/ bike area or have bus service provided.
+According to Fall 2015 Student Travel Mode Surveys, 56% of students were driven to school in the morning and 47% of students are driven home from school in the afternoon.
+Most of Fir Grove's students are either within the designated walk/ bike area or have bus service provided.

-The one parking lot serves the Special Needs buses, those riding bikes and walking; and, staff and parents driving.
-With at least 50% of parents driving, the extra 180 vehicles on the local streets and negotiating Greenway's parking lot make travel to and from school and throughout the neighborhood challenging.
-The parking lot is adequate for the staff size and typical visitor needs, but the volume of vehicles and those who park in handicapped spots and stop in other restricted areas hinder the flow of both cars and buses.
+There are two parking lots but only one is for student arrival and departure.
+With approximately 50% of parents driving, the extra 250 vehicles on the local streets and negotiating Fir Grove's parking lot make travel to and from school and throughout the neighborhood challenging.
+The parking lots are adequate for the staff size and typical visitor needs, but the volume of vehicles and those who park in handicapped spots and stop in other restricted areas hinder the flow of both cars and buses.